 What narratives are not

 We should note that narratives are not allegories.
-We should not try to identify some profound hidden spiritual meaning from every small detail of the story.
+We should not try to identify some profound hidden spiritual meaning from every small detail of the story, as there is no objective way of deciding what meaning to draw from each detail.

 Narratives do not normally give explicit teaching or instructions.
 The lesson is normally more implicit from the actions and experiences of the characters in the story.
 Narratives do not always tell us whether the actions were a good or a bad example, but often leave it up to the reader to decide.
 This can be done from knowing the principles taught in the teaching passages of the Bible, particularly the law.
 For example, in the story of David's adultery with Bathsheba and murder of her husband, Uriah (2 Sam 11), we are not told until the end of the story that God was displeased (11:27).
 This was when Nathan the prophet was sent to David.
 However explicit teaching against adultery and murder is found in the Ten Commandments (Ex 20:13-14).